Updated: Feb 18

 Keep Lines of Communication Open

-This is essential to not only the planning of your wedding, but also the health of your relationship.
+This is essential to not only the planning of your wedding but also the health of your relationship.
 Planning a wedding can be a tremendous stressor for couples.
 Keeping an honest line of communication open will keep tensions from getting out of control.
 It will also cut down on disappointment and unnecessary surprises.
 If you don’t discuss ahead of time how you will feed each other cake and you think your bride-to-be will think it’s hysterical if you smash frosting into her $300 makeup job, this could put a damper on the day.

 Take a Break from Planning

 It’s easy to allow wedding planning to take over your life.
 Planning a wedding involves lots of stress and pressure, even if you have a wedding planner to help.
-Your wedding day is the biggest day of your lives as a couple.
+Your wedding day is the biggest day of your life as a couple.
 All your friends and relatives will be there to take part in your celebration.
 You want them to enjoy your wedding and remember it as a wonderful and beautiful day.
 You don’t want them to remember how the tier supports gave out on your wedding cake or how your sister had to be rushed to the hospital when she twisted her ankle trying to catch the bouquet.
 Take a break and enjoy some date nights where the topic of your wedding is strictly prohibited.
 This is the start of your life together as husband and wife; you will need to get used to working as a team.
-Planning a wedding is great practice!
+Planning a wedding is a great practice!
 You don’t have to agree on everything; in fact, disagreeing will help you learn to compromise.